An industrial Raspberry Pi

 - buzzer, controlled via GPIO

-- LEDs for power supply, battery and serial line activity
+- LEDs for power supply and serial line activity

 Raspberry Pi embedded: